thomsch98/php7-composer-docker-image/README.md

 php7 installed on top of an Alpine base image.

-Additional modules (check with php -m for aomplete list)
+Additional modules (check with php -m for a complete list)

 - xdebug
 - mongodb